What Are We Waiting for Now?

 The question of whether the Adventist Church can recognize and bless pastors who are women with the same signs and words that it blesses men has been kicked around since at least 1881.
 In this century some union conferences, motivated by a growing biblical understanding of the gospel, began to study the constitution, by-laws and policies of the denomination.
 They realized that they are in charge of whom they choose to ordain, and they moved beyond misusing ordination as a gender marker.
 Some union conference constituencies voted to ordain all their pastors.
 A few others decided to forgo ordination for everyone.
 Nearly all the union conferences across a vast portion of the North American Division, the South Pacific Division, and Europe (and a few elsewhere) have hired female pastors and voiced their support for women in ministry, most even saying they are supportive of ordaining women when they are permitted to.

-A couple of weeks ago, the GC executive committee’s Annual Council meeting in Battle Creek voted to implement a disciplinary system of “compliance committees,” understood by most as a means to punish unions that have ordained women or otherwise consecrated their pastors equally.
+A couple of weeks ago, the General Conference (GC) executive committee’s Annual Council meeting in Battle Creek voted to implement a disciplinary system of “compliance committees,” understood by most as a means to punish unions that have ordained women or otherwise consecrated their pastors equally.
 While we don’t yet know the actual power of these committees, this is a moment of clarity for other leaders of the denomination.
 There is no longer any question of winning approval from the leaders of the General Conference or its executive committee for ordaining women.
-There is an increasing majority in the church that doesn’t want to make room for the biblically-based conscience and missional needs of others—and this on a practice fully supported by our Fundamental Beliefs!
+There is an increasing majority in the church that doesn’t want to make room for the biblically based conscience and missional needs of others—and this on a practice fully supported by our Fundamental Beliefs!
 (Perhaps part of the problem is the GC president’s sermons highlighting the errors and dangers of a “progressive” church, until many feel that women in church leadership is one of those evils.)

 So here’s my question to all the remaining conferences, union conferences, their leaders and executive committee members who have spoken in favor of women in ministry, but have not yet acted: